 Asbestos professionals can conduct home inspections, take samples of suspected material, assess its condition, and advise about what corrections are needed and who is qualified to make these corrections.
 Once again, material in good condition need not be sampled unless it is likely to be disturbed.
 Professional correction or abatement contractors repair or remove asbestos materials.3

-For more information, or to request a professional indoor air quality consultation:
+For more information, or to request a professional asbestos consultation: